proofcarryingdata/zupoll/README.md

 # installs dependencies for all apps and packages in this repository
 yarn

+# set the postgres connection url in the env file (DATABASE_URL)
+# this will need to you manually create a database for zupoll.

 # prepare local Postgres - you must have Postgres installed for this
 # to work properly.
-yarn db:generate && yarn dbb:push
+yarn db:generate && yarn bb:push

 # starts all the applications contained in the `/apps` directory of the
-# repository. this includes the confessions server and client.
+# repository. this includes the zupoll server and client.
 yarn dev

-# open up the confessions app in your browser.
+# open up the zupoll app in your browser.
 open http://localhost:3004
 ```